This page provides information on the New V-Ray Frame Buffer and its features.

 |Removes the selected image from the render history.|

-The keyboard keys from 1 to 9 can be used to quickly load the first 9 images from the history to the VFB.
+Use the keyboard keys from 1 to 9 to quickly load the first 9 images from the history to the VFB.

-Edit note – Allows you to add a text comment to the image; the comment appears below the image.
+Edit note – Add a text comment to the image.
+The comment appears below the image.